Nono1971/doctrine-yuml-bundle/README.md

 configure access to the yuml route (if you use security of course)

 ## Use
-Click on Doctrine icon added in the dev toolbar
+Click on Doctrine icon added in the dev toolbar.

+Run the `yuml:mappings` console command to save the image locally.